misiektoja/instagram_monitor/docs/usage.md

 For ntfy.sh or a self-hosted ntfy server:

 1. Choose a hard-to-guess topic such as `instagram-monitor-long-random-value`.
-2. In the setup wizard, paste either the bare ntfy.sh topic name or its complete topic URL such as `https://ntfy.sh/instagram-monitor-long-random-value`.
-A bare topic name is expanded to an ntfy.sh URL.
-For self-hosted servers and for Web Dashboard or manual configuration, use the complete HTTP(S) topic URL.
+2. In the setup wizard, enter either an ntfy.sh topic name or a complete topic URL such as `https://ntfy.sh/instagram-monitor-long-random-value`.
+The wizard expands a bare topic name to an ntfy.sh URL.
+For a self-hosted server, the Web Dashboard or manual configuration, enter the complete HTTP or HTTPS URL.
 3. Set `WEBHOOK_PROVIDER = "ntfy"` in `instagram_monitor.conf`.

-Instagram Monitor sends the alert body and event field details as a bounded UTF-8 ntfy message, with the alert subject as its title.
-Query parameters already present in the topic URL are preserved, which supports the ntfy [`auth` query parameter](https://docs.ntfy.sh/publish/#authentication) for protected topics.
+Instagram Monitor sends the alert subject as the ntfy title.
+The alert text and event details become the message.
+Existing query parameters in the topic URL are preserved, including the ntfy [`auth` query parameter](https://docs.ntfy.sh/publish/#authentication).

-For a protected topic, the setup wizard can collect an ntfy access token through a hidden prompt and save it privately in `.env`.
+For a protected topic, the setup wizard asks for the ntfy access token in a hidden prompt and stores it in `.env`.
 For manual setup, add:

 ```ini
 NTFY_ACCESS_TOKEN="tk_your_ntfy_access_token"
 ```

-The token is sent as `Authorization: Bearer <token>` and takes precedence over an `Authorization` entry in `WEBHOOK_HEADERS`.
+The tool sends the token as `Authorization: Bearer <token>`.
+It replaces any `Authorization` value in `WEBHOOK_HEADERS`.

-Static custom headers remain available for advanced Discord or ntfy integrations:
+Advanced integrations can set fixed HTTP headers:

 ```python
 WEBHOOK_HEADERS = {